obaprosper/PRODIGY_CS_01/README.md

 Usage

-To run the program, open your terminal or command prompt, navigate to the directory where you saved the caesar_cipher.py file, and execute the following command: python 'Caesar Cipher Encryptor and Decryptor.py'
+To run the program, open your terminal or command prompt, navigate to the directory where you saved the 'Caesar Cipher Encryptor and Decryptor.py' file, and execute the following command:

+python 'Caesar Cipher Encryptor and Decryptor.py'

 The program will then present you with a menu:Welcome to the Caesar Cipher Tool!